 Experiential learning and outreach

-The Catalyst, located at the Bioscience and Technology Business Center, is KU's student business accelerator that provides resource access critical to startup launch success.
+The Catalyst is KU's student business accelerator that provides resource access critical to startup launch success.

 Startup School @ KU